 Pre-desert – palate cleanser:

 Pistachio soufflé, hot chocolate sauce.
-It was like eating pistachio clouds and contrasted nicely with that warm and inviting dark, bitter sweet chocolate poured into it.
-Decadent and sinful at the same time.
+It was like eating pistachio clouds and contrasted nicely with the warm and inviting dark, bitter sweet chocolate that was poured into it.
+Decadent and sinful.

 Toffee sponge, date purée, coffee & mascarpone ice cream, hazelnuts.
-Not too sweet, sticky, unapologetically exuberant toffee sauce and hair raisingly good!
+Not too sweet, sticky, unapologetically exuberant toffee sauce made this desert hair raisingly good!